-I was pleased to see that recent work has begun on the exterior walls of the historic former Stumpf/Consumers/Griesedieck Brothers/Falstaff Plant No. 10 Brewery at the corner of Lemp and Shenandoah.
-I hope this work can guarantee the stability of… Continue Reading
+Update: As of the summer of 2020, the work is complete.
+I was pleased to see that recent work has begun on the exterior walls of the historic former Stumpf/Consumers/Griesedieck Brothers/Falstaff Plant No. 10 Brewery at the corner of Lemp… Continue Reading

 Update: Restoration work on the wall above commenced in 2019.
-I wish someone with vision and a lot of capital could find a use for the old Falstaff plant; it has a great location, history, a cave(!) and beautiful architecture.… Continue Reading
+I wish someone with vision and a lot of capital could find a use for the old Falstaff Plant No. 10; it has a great location, history, a cave(!) and… Continue Reading

 I’m curious if anyone remembers visiting the Falstaff Hospitality Room or the Brewing Museum on Gravois.
 It seems to be a payday loan office now.
 The museum closed in 1977.

 For whatever reason, and not known for certain, Joseph Griesedieck, the founder of Falstaff, is buried in a separate plot with other family members away from the “main” family plot.
 Interestingly, as far as I can tell, none of the… Continue Reading